Finding active things to do with your children is easy to do in Champaign-Urbana

 - Pick a wide variety of things to do.
 While there are many things available in our community that make active living as a family possible for a cost, there will be endless possibilities for free, too.
 Pick some things indoors and outdoors alike.
 Dress for the weather if it’s cold so a walk isn’t ruined by whining or freezing toes.

-- While it’s important that you spend time as a whole family unit being active together, don’t hesitate to split up for certain activities as it feels natural to do so.
+- While it’s important that you spend time as a family unit being active together, don’t hesitate to split up for certain activities as it feels natural to do so.
 Not every child (or each parent) will want to do the same kinds of activities, all the time.
 Perhaps you have a soccer fan that wants to kick a ball around with you and the rest of your kids aren’t quite old enough yet.
 These make great (and free!) kid/parent dates, too.

 Visit a local park district park or participate in a park district-sponsored event

-We have a LOT of local parks that we know and love in our community.
+We have a LOT of local parks that we love in our community.
 And the best part about the parks is that you don’t need to plan ahead, pay a thing or mark a specific time on your calendar.
 Some of our favorite parks for playing with kids include Hessel Park, Meadowbrook Park, Carle Park, Sunset Ridge Park and Colbert Park.
 Douglass Park in Champaign goes beyond the traditional playground offerings and has a 0.6 mile “fitness trail” dotted with pods of exercise equipment.
 It’s a “must try” if you want to get moving as a family!

 Head out for a walk or run